SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

 If you or someone you know is in crisis, dial 988 to reach the Suicide and Crisis Lifeline, which provides 24/7, free, and confidential support.

 As a sleep disorder, sleep apnea may seem unrelated to depression — a mental health disorder — but they affect each other more than you might think.
-Obstructive sleep apnea (OSA) happens when your airways collapse while you sleep, pausing breathing, disturbing your sleep, and causing symptoms like daytime sleepiness and headaches.
+Obstructive sleep apnea (OSA) happens when your airways collapse while you sleep, interrupting breathing, disturbing your sleep, and causing symptoms like daytime sleepiness and headaches.

 Depression, on the other hand, causes feelings of sadness, irritability, and less desire to do the things you normally enjoy.
 But both sleep apnea and depression affect how you sleep, and they have a bidirectional relationship: Each can make the other get worse.
 Below, learn how these two disorders are linked, and what you can do to manage both.